zaitsev-serhei/notification_service/README.md

 The **Notification Microservice** is responsible for handling and delivering notifications triggered by events from other microservices (for example, *Task Creation Events*).
 It listens to Kafka topics, processes incoming events, and stores notifications in MongoDB Atlas for later delivery through different channels such as **Email** or **In-App notifications**.
+!!!
+IMPORTANT - in this project we use sub-module contracts as a shared module for communication between applications(currently it`s not published on central Maven and needs to be installed locally in you Maven cached repository.
+Please, view corresponding steps below)

 ---